Skip to main content

 Using CSI Topology feature of Trident for multi-zone architectures

 Cloud providers, today, enable Kubernetes/OpenShift cluster administrators to spawn nodes of the clusters that are zone based.
 Nodes can be located in different availability zones within a region, or across various regions.
-To facilitate the provisioning of volumes for workloads in a multi-zone architecture, Astra Trident uses CSI Topology.
+To facilitate the provisioning of volumes for workloads in a multi-zone architecture, Trident uses CSI Topology.
 Using the CSI Topology feature, access to volumes can be limited to a subset of nodes, based on regions and availability zones.
 Refer here for additional details.

 Note Kubernetes supports two volume binding modes:

-- When VolumeBindingMode is set to Immediate (default), Astra Trident creates the volume without any topology awareness.
+- When VolumeBindingMode is set to Immediate (default), Trident creates the volume without any topology awareness.
 Persistent Volumes are created without having any dependency on the requesting pod’s scheduling requirements.

 - When VolumeBindingMode set to WaitForFirstConsumer, the creation and binding of a Persistent Volume for a PVC is delayed until a pod that uses the PVC is scheduled and created.
 This way, volumes are created to meet the scheduling constraints that are enforced by topology requirements.

-Astra Trident storage backends can be designed to selectively provision volumes based on availability zones (Topology-aware backend).
+Trident storage backends can be designed to selectively provision volumes based on availability zones (Topology-aware backend).
 For StorageClasses that make use of such a backend, a volume would only be created if requested by an application that is scheduled in a supported region/zone.
 (Topology-aware StorageClass)

 Refer here for additional details.